 Child passes always cover the whole network so no Zone M versions are available.

 Most cards are valid for the calendar day of validation until 6 am the following morning.
-The exception is the 24h and 48h Munich City Tour Cards that are valid for the hour exact limitations, which is potentially useful when arriving in / departing from Munich in the middle of the day.
+The exception is the 24h and 48h Munich City Tour Cards and the 24h Munich Card that are valid for the hour use exact limitations, which is potentially useful when arriving in / departing from Munich in the middle of the day.
+(For sights the card must be valid upon entry, for transportation it must be valid for the entire journey!)

 The Munich Card and Munich City Pass are best bought online and printed out at home — the mobile receipt is valid at venues but a paper printout is required for public transportation.
 The Munich Card and Munich City Tour Card are also available from most station vending machines in Munich.
 The Munich City Pass is available online or only at Munich Airport, Hauptbahnhof, and Tourist Information (Marienplatz).